ALMaclaine/music-player/prompt/git_workflow_prompt.md

 # Git Workflow Prompt

 ## Purpose
-This prompt guides the process of managing git branches for each activity/task, making micro-commits, and merging completed work back to the master branch.
+This prompt guides the process of managing git branches for each activity/task, making micro-commits, and automatically merging completed work back to the master branch.

 ## Steps

-1. **Create a New Branch**
+1. **Create and Switch to a New Branch**
-   - Before starting a new task or activity, create a new branch:
+   - Before starting a new task or activity, create and switch to a new branch:
      ```
      git checkout -b feature/task-name
      ```